 WSU Tri-Cities partners with Veterans Affairs to help veterans succeed in higher education by increasing awareness of veterans programs, implementing policies that foster social support, and promoting a welcoming environment that meaningfully acknowledges the contributions of veterans.
 This partnership ensures that WSU Tri-Cities student veterans are offered access to the Washington State Department of Veteran Affairs for a review of their individual needs, potential benefits, and assistance obtaining benefits and care.

-The Veterans Center in West 203 is staffed by veteran work-study students and the VetCORPS navigator and in West 269D by the Campus Certifying Official.
-The office provides assistance for student veterans seeking information about educational benefits and community resources.
+The Veterans Center, located in the Elson S. Floyd Building 203, is staffed by veteran work-study students and the VetCORPS navigator.
+The office provides support and assistance for student veterans seeking information about educational benefits and community resources.